akenofu/OSCP-Cheat-Sheet/README.md

-# For a more up to Cheatsheets, References and notes on various red teaming/pentesting topics.
+# For a more up to date Cheatsheets, References and notes on various red teaming/pentesting topics.
 Check out my frequently updated repo
 # [HackAllTheThings](https://github.com/akenofu/HackAllTheThings)

 ***